heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ʕ.
-The sky dances with unfamiliar suns, the ocean a mirror of welcoming infinitude.
+The sky dances with unfamiliar suns; the ocean a mirror of welcoming infinitude.

 <i>Child, what should you like to do?</i>